TJ Friedl Player Props: Reds vs. Orioles

 TJ Friedl At The Plate

-- Friedl is batting .306 with 12 doubles, three triples, four home runs and 20 walks.
+- Friedl has 12 doubles, three triples, five home runs and 20 walks while batting .310.

-- Friedl has picked up a hit in 66.1% of his 56 games this year, with more than one hit in 32.1% of those games.

-- He has hit a home run in four games this year (7.1%), leaving the park in 1.8% of his trips to the dish.
+- In 8.8% of his games this season, he has hit a long ball, and 2.2% of his trips to the plate.

-- Friedl has an RBI in 17 of 56 games this year, with multiple RBI in five of them.
+- Friedl has an RBI in 18 of 57 games this season, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 21 games this year, with multiple runs five times.
+- He has scored in 22 of 57 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.